 Four main configurations of DC machines exist: separately excited, shunt, series, and compound.
+These configurations are classified based on the location of the field excitation, where the field is one of the magnetic fields necessary to operate the machine as a motor or generator.
+Since the field winding is powered by a DC source, that source can be the same as the one powering the DC motor’s armature, or can be separate.
+When separate, the machine is termed “separately excited,” and when not, the location of the field winding in the motor’s circuit determines what type of configuration it is.
+If the field winding is placed in parallel with the armature winding to see the same voltage source powering the armature, the machine is in the parallel or shunt configuration.
+If the field winding is in series with the armature winding so they have the same current flow, the machine is in the series configuration.
+If both windings are available, i.e. shunt and series windings are used, then the machine is in the compound configuration.
+The separately excited configuration is independent from the armature and can be regulated to support various load through automatic control.
+However, shunt, series, and compound configurations draw current from the same armature source and are therefore affected by the load and armature voltage variations.

-With no field excitation, residual magnetism in the machine acts as a source for minor field excitation.
-This can be expressed as an additional term in the back e.m.f. equation λRω which is added to KIFω.
+With no field excitation, residual magnetism due to the residual magnetic field (λR) in the machine acts as a source for minor field excitation.
+This can be expressed as an additional term in the back e.m.f.
+(EA) equation λRω which is added to KIFω where ω is the mechanical speed of the machine.
 For a compound DC machine, EA is thus,

 EA= KshIFshω+ KseIFseω+ λRω, (Equation 1)

-where se stands for series, sh stands for shunt, and K terms are field constants.
+where se stands for series, sh stands for shunt, and K terms are field constants that relate field current and mechanical speed to the back e.m.f..
 Remember that K values are constant until a saturation limit is reached, after which EA saturates to a certain value.
 Ideally, λR is assumed to be zero, but this is not realistic.
 In order to determine λR, a DC machine is run as a generator without shunt or series excitation and at no load.
 Thus, the terminal voltage measured VA=EA.
-If ω is measured, λR can be determined. ,
+If ω is measured, λR can be determined.
+EA is a characteristic voltage of DC machines, a voltage that counters the armature voltage to limit the current into the machine.
+In motor operation, the EA is less than the armature voltage and the higher EA leads to less armature current draw.
+It is dependent on the shaft speed as shown in Equation 1, and therefore having a higher EA causes higher speed operation.
+In generator applications, EA is the induced voltage from rotating one magnetic field on the armature vs. the field.

 For a shunt machine, Equation 1 still holds, but IFse is set to zero; for a series machine, Equation 1 still holds, but IFsh is set to zero.
 Compound machines have both shunt and series connected and can be in long- or short-form.
 When both fields exist, their effect can add up or oppose each other as seen by the armature, and these configurations are termed cumulative or differential.
 These configurations can be achieved by varying the location of the shunt field before or after the series field, and by having the field currents enter or leave their respective dots.
 Figures 1-4 show all four configurations.